doguma/StoryTellingXR/README.md

 <img src="/vr story gifs/vrstory6a.gif?raw=true" width="500px">

-Unity also allows change of physics state of the character in the script script - here the character's rigidbody is changed from a floating state to a state with mass pulled by gravity.
+Unity also allows change of physics state of the character in the script - here the character's rigidbody is changed from a floating state to a state with mass pulled by gravity.

 When Will-o'-the-wisp almost reaches the ground, gravity is applied to the rigidbody, allowing smooth transition from state of jumping in the air to a state of walking or patrolling over the ground.